petersieg/ESP32_8_bit/README.md

 # Simple pcb

-There is no real need for a pcb - but they are cheap nowadays and results in a nive and clean build.
+There is no real need for a pcb - but they are cheap nowadays and results in a nice and clean build.
 See file pcb.zip for eagle and gerber files - I send them to JLCPCB and they worked as expected.

 ![pcb_pinout](esp32_8_bit.png)